JamesHealey94/LogMerger/README.md

 Each line in the input files should be in the following format: `yyyy-mm-dd hh:mm:ss.ms message`.
 Output is in the same format.
-Any input lines not in this format are ignored (with a console message).
+Any files with lines not in this format are ignored (with a console message).
 Lines with the same timestamp are sorted alphabetically.

 Here is an example: